schweits/kubernetes-ingress/docs/content/technical-specifications.md

 ## Supported Kubernetes Versions

-We explicitly test the NGINX Ingress Controller on a range of Kubernetes platforms for each release, and we list them in the [release notes](/nginx-ingress-controller/releases).
+We explicitly test NGINX Ingress Controller on a range of Kubernetes platforms for each release, and we list them in the [release notes](/nginx-ingress-controller/releases).
 We provide technical support for NGINX Ingress Controller on any Kubernetes platform that is currently supported by its provider, and which passes the [Kubernetes conformance tests](https://www.cncf.io/certification/software-conformance/).

 {{< bootstrap-table "table table-bordered table-striped table-responsive" >}}
 | NIC Version | Supported Kubernetes Version | NIC Helm Chart Version | NIC Operator Version | NGINX / NGINX Plus version |